lacrypta/nomad-old/tokens.md

 // Requires the "NostrRead", "Crypto", and "Async" capabilities

 /**
+ * NOSTR Tokens Validator
+ *
+ * This generic NOSTR Tokens Validator can be attached to a NOSTR Token Flow Event to validate
+ * the actions taken therein.
+ * It has been coded so as to allow several different policies, by tweaking the values of:
+ *
+ * - RELAY: a sting with the URL of the preferred relay to use; it is HIGHLY RECOMMENDED to set this
+ *     value to the relay that will act as the single source of truth for al these NOSTR Tokens
+ * - PRE_MINTED: an array of outputs that are considered pre-minted and pre-assigned
+ * - ALLOWED_MINTERS: an array of pubkeys or prefixes thereof that are allowed to mint tokens *
+ * Setting a value for RELAY is HIGHLY RECOMMENDED because otherwise, thanks to the distributed nature
+ * of the NOSTR network, double-spend attacks are easy to realize, having a single relay act as the
+ * arbiter of truth reduces this possibility considerably.
+ *
+ * Setting values for ALLOWED_MINTERS allows for the emission policy to be controlled tightly, only
+ * allowing some, all, or none to add liquidity.
+ * For extreme examples, consider:
+ *
+ * - ALLOWED_MINTERS = []: this allows no-one to mint tokens, all tokens in existence are those
+ *     provided in the PRE_MINTED array and none more (consequently, if the PRE_MINTED array is
+ *     empty, these tokens basically become impossible to use at all)
+ * - ALLOWED_MINTERS = ['']: this allows everyone to mint tokens, since '' is a prefix of any
+ *     pubkey, anyone can create liquidity
+ *
+ * Setting a value for PRE_MINTED makes it so that the given outputs are originally available, thus
+ * it allows for emission outside of the dynamic control of ALLOWED_MINTERS.
+ * This makes it possible to implement, eg, finite-supply tokens (setting ALLOWED_MINTERS to []).
+ *
+ * Usage merely requires adding a tag of the form:
+ *
+ *     ["v", "<VALIDATOR_MESSAGE_ID>"]
+ *
+ * to NOSTR Token Flow events.
+ *
+ */

+const RELAY = "";            // the URL of the conflict resolution relay to use const PRE_MINTED = [];       // an array of pre-minted outputs const ALLOWED_MINTERS = [];  // an array of pubkeys or prefixes that are indeed allowed to mint

+/**
  * Calculate the SHA-256 of the given string, and return it as a hex string *
  * @param {string} data - The data to hash